telerik/maui-docs/controls/templatedbutton/events.md

 ![.NET MAUI TemplatedButton Clicked Event](images/templatedbutton-clicked-event.gif "TemplatedButton for .NET MAUI")

-> For a runnable example demonstrating the TemplatedButton Clicked event, see the [SDKBrowser Demo Application]({%slug sdkbrowser-app%}) and go to **TemplatedButton > Events** category.
+> For a runnable example demonstrating the TemplatedButton Clicked event, see the [SDKBrowser Demo Application]({%slug sdkbrowser-app%}) and go to the **TemplatedButton > Events** category.

 ## Using the Pressed Event

-The following example demonstrates how to use the `Pressed` event:
+The following example demonstrates how to use the `Pressed` event.

 **1.** Define the button in XAML: